SamuelClucas/bocs/README.md

 - BSc 1:1 in biological sciences from Durham University

 ### My Interests:
 I am fascinated by the 'what?' and 'how?' of things.
-More importantly, I won't stop chasing the answers- an attempt at control amidst the unrelenting chaos of the universe.
+More importantly, I won't stop chasing the answers - my attempt at control amidst the unrelenting chaos of the universe.

-I believe I am uniquely positioned to design an _in-silico_ cell simulation platform (wetlab isn't my strongest asset).
-In particular, I am interested in modelling membrane physics at the mesoscopic scale, prioritising both performance and realism.
+I believe I am uniquely positioned to design an _in-silico_ cell simulation platform - wetlab isn't my strongest asset...
+In particular, **I am interested in modelling membrane physics at the mesoscopic scale**, prioritising both **performance** and **realism**.
 To do so, I am switching from my beloved C++ to Rust.
 The language enforces solid program design, is memory-safe, and also incredibly performant.

 > [!CAUTION]
 > This is going to be a real challenge.